JAForbes/keynames/README.md

 the keycodes.

 You can always directly edit the default keymap.
 But if you want to customize the `keymap` without mutating it permanently.
-Access the mapping function `keynames.names` directly and pass in your own key map.
+Access the `keynames.names` function directly and pass in your own key map.

 ```js